Watch Dogs (video game): Plot

 As the data recovered by Bedbug is encrypted beyond Aiden and Clara's abilities, they decide to track down legendary hacker and former Blume whistleblower Raymond "T-Bone" Kenney, who caused the Northeast blackout of 2003 while trying to expose the dangers of ctOS, which he had helped to create.
-Aiden finds Kenney but the latter refuses to leave until Aiden erases his identity from ctOS to allow him to return to Chicago.
-Aiden does so after infiltrating the Blume headquarters, but in the process he discovers that Damien gave up Kenney's location in exchange for full access to ctOS.
-This forces Aiden to protect Kenney from Blume's private security forces, before the two return to Chicago.
-There, Aiden assaults Iraq's compound to finish downloading its server data, and kills Iraq when the latter confronts him.
+Aiden finds Kenney and agrees to erase his identity from ctOS to allow him to return to Chicago.
+While infiltrating the Blume headquarters, however, he discovers that Damien gave up Kenney's location in exchange for full access to ctOS.
+After Aiden protects Kenney from Blume's private security forces, the pair return to Chicago.
+To finish downloading Iraq's server data, Aiden assaults his gang's compound, and kills Iraq when the latter confronts him.

-Aiden, Kenney, and Clara are unable to decrypt Iraq's data because another hacker, JB "Defalt" Markowicz, infiltrates their system, steals it, and deletes it from their servers.
+Aiden, Kenney, and Clara are unable to decrypt Iraq's data because another hacker, JB "Defalt" Markowicz, infiltrates their system, steals the data, and deletes it from their servers.
 Defalt also reveals that Clara was hired to track down Aiden after the Merlaut job, therefore being indirectly responsible for Lena's death, which causes Aiden to angrily dismiss her.
 Meanwhile, Damien demands to know Aiden's progress, so the latter sets up a meeting where he lies that he has the data Damien wants, and demands Nicole's release.
 However, Damien calls Aiden's bluff and, in retaliation, exposes his identity to the authorities.
-After dealing with Defalt and retrieving the stolen data, Aiden tracks down Nicole with Kenney's help and rescues her, allowing her and Jackson to leave Chicago for their safety.
+After dealing with Defalt and retrieving the stolen data, Aiden tracks down Nicole with Kenney's help and rescues her, allowing her and Jackson to leave Chicago.

 As Kenney finishes decrypting the data, he informs Aiden of who ordered the hit on him: Irish Mob boss and Merlaut owner Dermot "Lucky" Quinn.
 Aiden confronts Quinn, who reveals he ordered the hit because he believed Aiden was searching for secret video footage of Mayor Donovan Rushmore killing Rose Washington, a former Blume engineer who was used by the company and Quinn in a plot to blackmail the mayor.
-After killing Quinn by hacking his pacemaker, Aiden is informed by Damien that Quinn sent hitmen after Clara for being a liability.
+Aiden kills Quinn by hacking his pacemaker, but learns that the latter sent hitmen after Clara for being a liability.
 Unable to save Clara, Aiden makes the video of Washington's murder public, enraging Damien, who hoped to use the blackmail material for his own gain.
-Damien wreaks havoc in Chicago using ctOS.
-Aiden shuts down the system using a virus created by Kenney and causes a massive blackout that shuts down Chicago and other cities via satellite, before tracking Damien to a lighthouse.
-Jordi arrives, having been hired to kill both men, but Aiden injures him and kills Damien.
+As Damien wreaks havoc in Chicago using ctOS, Aiden shuts down the system using a virus created by Kenney, leading to a massive blackout in Chicago and other cities.
+He then tracks down Damien and confronts him at a lighthouse, where Jordi also arrives, having been hired to kill both men.
+Aiden incapacitates Jordi and kills Damien before reflecting on his role as Chicago's protector.
 Later, Jordi calls Aiden one last time to tell him where Vega is kept; Aiden heads there and decides his fate.
+Whether Maurice is killed or spared will not affect the rest of the game.